Mahim1997/Mahim1997/README.md

 - ### Recent Graduate from Computer Science and Engineering, BUET. 😃

-- ### Currently working as a Jr. Software Engineer, REVE Systems Ltd. 😃
+- ### Currently working as a Jr. Software Engineer @ REVE Systems Ltd. 😃

-- ### Additionally, heavily involved in research projects in the field of Bioinformatics. 😃
+- ### Additionally, heavily involved in research projects in the fields of Bioinformatics and Applied Deep Learning. 😃

 <div class="row">
   <div class="column">